Try This Great Trick to Easily Extract All Embedded Video or Audio from a PowerPoint Presentation

-- In Windows Explorer, click on the presentation (it should have a .pptx extension) with the embedded video and audio you wish to extract.
+- In Windows Explorer, select the presentation (it should have a .pptx extension) with the embedded video and audio you wish to extract.

-- Right-click and choose Copy or press Control + C.
+- Right-click and choose Copy or press Ctrl + C.

-- Right-click and choose Paste or press Control + V.
+- Right-click and choose Paste or press Ctrl + V.

-- Right-click on the copy of the presentation and choose Rename in the drop-down menu.
+- Right-click the copy of the presentation and choose Rename in the drop-down menu.

 - Press Enter.
 A dialog box appears warning you that the file may become unusable if you change the extension.

-- Click on Yes to continue.
+- Click Yes to continue.
 The file icon changes to a folder icon.

 Linked audio and video files will not be extracted.